jonatanklosko/material-ui-confirm/README.md

 #### `confirm([options]) => Promise`

-Thi function opens a confirmation dialog and returns a promise representing the user choice (resolved on confirmation and rejected otherwise).
+This function opens a confirmation dialog and returns a promise representing the user choice (resolved on confirmation and rejected on cancellation).

 ##### Options: